ology/techn.ology.net/blog/2025/09/28/musical-creativity-with-python/index.markdown

 Second was my [handy MIDI drummer](https://metacpan.org/dist/MIDI-Drummer-Tiny).
 This makes it a no-brainer to add beats to a piece.
 This ended up as [https://pypi.org/project/music-drummer/](https://pypi.org/project/music-drummer/).

 Third was my [Creating Rhythms](https://metacpan.org/dist/Music-CreatingRhythms) module, based on the [excellent book](https://abrazol.com/books/rhythm1/) by Hollos and Hollos.
-This allows for the creation of combinatorical patterns that can be used for note rhythms or beats (like `euclid(m, n)` for instance).
+This allows for the creation of combinatorical patterns that can be used for note rhythms or beats (e.g.`euclid(m, n)` for instance).
 This became [https://pypi.org/project/music-creatingrhythms/](https://pypi.org/project/music-creatingrhythms/).

 After porting my rhythmic modules over, I turned to tonal things.